icyphox/site/pages/blog/simplicity-security.md

 He manually provisions all
-sourcehut infrastructure, because tools like Salt, Kubernetes etc. are just like systemd in our example---large monstrosities which can get you RCE'd.
+sourcehut infrastructure, because tools like Salt, Kubernetes etc. are just like systemd in our example -- large monstrosities which can get you RCE'd.
 Don't believe me?
 See [this](https://threatpost.com/salt-bugs-full-rce-root-cloud-servers/155383/).